 Dr Saya Omori is an educator and researcher with a lifelong passion for manga, comics and graphic novels.
 She graduated from the University of Washington, Seattle in educational psychology and is passionate about tapping into arts-based methods and approaches (comics!) when teaching and learning.
 She has worked with children of all ages and ability levels to encourage and nurture their passion for drawing and creating comics.
 Dr Saya created a manga as part of her dissertation work to address the cultural barriers that Japanese immigrant families face when navigating special education support in the U.S..
 Dr Saya continues to work with diverse Asian families of children with disabilities on issues related to special education and disability advocacy.
 Dr Saya has lived in the Seattle/South King County area over the last 13 years and loves spending her time drawing her two cats, mostly in comic form.

 Aishé Keita is a healing artist and two time award winning actress.
 She is based in Seattle, WA but has been seen on stages throughout the US.
-Aishé appeared in Seattle Magazine's September issue as must see artist.
-Where she also received recognition for her work at Seattle Repertory Theater and The Guthrie Theater for the co-production of Familiar by Danai Gurira .
-Aishe's first solo show, Griot, produced by Earth Pearl Collective premiered in 2018 and now in the works to tour.
+Aishé appeared in Seattle Magazine's September issue as must-see artist.
+Where she also received recognition for her work at Seattle Repertory Theater and The Guthrie Theater for the co-production of Familiar by Danai Gurira.
+Aishe's first solo show, Griot, produced by Earth Pearl Collective premiered in 2018 and is now in the works to tour.
 She holds a B.F.A from Cornish College of the Arts in Original Works (playwriting, acting, directing) with a minor in applied theater.
-Aishé has taught healing through creative expression at Gig Harbor Women Correctional Facilities for five years and teaches acting/improv to first year students at her alma mater, Cornish.
-Recently co-founder of the African healing collective , Niles Edge Aishé focuses on the relationship between Theater and African Healing modalities with a special focus on the Diaspora's relationship to self.
+Aishé has taught healing through creative expression at Gig Harbor Women Correctional Facilities for five years and teaches acting/improv to first-year students at her alma mater, Cornish.
+Recently co-founder of the African healing collective, Niles Edge.
+Aishé focuses on the relationship between Theater and African Healing modalities with a special focus on the Diaspora's relationship to self.

 SCREENWRITER/PRODUCER 'SUNNYSIDE UP'